Composables

 The Problem

-Without idempotency, calling a composable twice would redefine variables:
+Without idempotency, calling a composable twice redefines variables:

 // This would define --spacing twice!